Dneth04/Traffic-Prediction-Model/README.md

 - **Cleaning:** The dataset was cleaned by removing irrelevant features like the `Date` column.

 ### Experimentation
-- **Models:** Four models were trained and tested: Decision Tree, K-Nearest Neighbors (KNN), Multiple Linear Regression, and Random Forest.
+- **Models:** Four models were trained and tested: Decision Tree, K-Nearest Neighbors (KNN) and Random Forest.
 - **Metrics:** The models were evaluated based on accuracy, Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared score (R2 Score).

 ## 🧠 Algorithms